https://www.iatefl.org/

 24. Gwangju-Jeonnam Chapter President

 Maria Lisak creates safe environments to encourage learners for risk-taking and growth.
 Currently at Chosun University in South Korea, she has diplomas and certificates in business, technology, education, and meditation.
-She is a lifetime member of KOTESOL and AsiaTEFL.
+Dr. Lisak is a lifetime member of KOTESOL and AsiaTEFL.
 Her research interests include funds of knowledge, cosmopolitan literacies, and autoethnography.

 25. Jeonju-North Jeolla Chapter President